-If Helfo is unable to get hold of you on the phone, Helfo will send you a letter asking you to reply as soon as possible if you wish to receive treatment elsewhere.
+If Helfo is unable to get hold of you, Helfo will send you a letter asking you to reply as soon as possible if you wish to receive treatment elsewhere.
 Even if Helfo did not get hold of you, Helfo starts the process of finding an alternative option for you.

 If Helfo does not receive a reply from you within the deadline in the letter, you will be referred back to your original place of treatment.
 You will keep your place on the waiting list there.

 Many people whose guaranteed waiting time is exceeded initially receive a smartphone text message with information from Helfo.
 This will apply to you if your mobile phone number is registered in the DIFI directory (in Norwegian).
 Click this link to learn more about text messages from Helfo (in Norwegian).

 Offer of treatment elsewhere

-When Helfo telephones, you must answer if you want Helfo to find another treatment centre for you.
+When Helfo contacts you, you must answer if you want Helfo to find another treatment centre for you.

-If you do not want Helfo to find another treatment centre for you, you will remain on the waiting list at your original place of treatment.
+If you do not want Helfo to find another treatment centre, you will remain on the waiting list at your original place of treatment.
 In this case, you should expect to wait longer than the period that has been assessed as medically defensible for your condition.
 If you change your mind, you can contact Helfo yourself.

-If you do want Helfo to find another treatment centre for you, Helfo will contact the treatment providers it has framework agreements with (in Norwegian).
+If you do want Helfo to find another treatment centre, Helfo will contact the treatment providers it has framework agreements with (in Norwegian).
 If you accept the treatment that Helfo has arranged, you will be removed from the waiting list of your original place of treatment.
 For the treatment you receive, you will pay a user fee in accordance with the applicable rates for public healthcare treatment.

 If you do not want to take up the offer that Helfo finds for you, Helfo cannot later on propose a new offer of treatment for the same exceeded waiting time.